cosmos72/lee-stmx/README.md

 - First, it is evident that in Lee-STMX benchmark, using STMX transactions is always faster than single-threaded code as soon as STMX runs at least two threads.
 Since STMX targets multi-threaded code, this is good news.

 With 4 threads on a quad-core machine, STMX delivers a 70-90% performance improvement with respect to single-threaded code on this benchmark (the peak performance ratio is 246.1 / 127.2 = 1.93 = 193%).
-Good, but still very far from the theorical maximum of 300% improvement (i.e. quadruple speed).
+Good, but still very far from the theorical maximum of 300% improvement, i.e. quadruple speed.

-- Second, on this benchmark STMX transactions are typically 25-35% slower than highly optimized locking code: by assuming 100% as locking code performance, STMX reaches 65-75% for **any** number of threads.
+- Second, on this benchmark STMX transactions are typically 25-35% slower than highly optimized locking code: by assuming 100% as locking code performance, STMX reaches 65-75% of it for any number of threads.
 This is hardly new, as **many** research papers discuss and analyze the overhead imposed by software transactional memory, looking for optimizations to reduce such overhead.

 In this case, the optimized locking code running 4 threads on a quad-code machine delivers a 125-165% performance improvement with respect to single-threaded code (the peak performance ratio is 797.8 / 354.6 = 2.65 = 265%).
 Significantly better than transactions, but still far from quadruple speed.